Table of Contents

 Ureter Duplex and Ureter Fissus

 An atypical junction to the efferent urinary system is referred to as an ectopic ureter.
 This often results in incontinence since the urinary bladder is only sealed by sphincters.
-In boys the ureters often lead to the prostatic part or the neck of the urinary bladder.
-In girls they lead to the vagina of the vaginal vestibule.
+In boys the ureters often open into the prostatic urethra or the neck of the urinary bladder.
+In girls they open in the vagina or the vaginal vestibule.
 The cause is an incorrect alignment of the ureter in relation to the Wolffian duct.

 Malformations of the Bladder

-If the urogenital septum cloaca fails to separate, or separates only partially, a so-called persistent cloaca results.
+If the urogenital septum fails to separate the cloaca, or separates it only partially, a so-called persistent cloaca results.
 In this case the intestinal and urinary tracts both end in a common canal.
 The genital tract is often also included.

 Malformations of the Urethra